ICHydro/Riverlabs/docs/user-manual/installation/mounting-guide.md

         - Bottom of enclosure
         - 2 ties in middle section
     - Thread ties through any mounting holes in enclosure
-    - If no mounting holes, wrap around body
+    - If not wanting to open the lid to access the mounting holes, wrap around body

 5. **Tension Ties**
     - Tighten evenly, rotating through all ties